 Whilst many people may think we are a charity, the engineering equivalent of legal aid, we are not, we need income to survive and to keep this website going.
 We need to make a living, you need to make a living, by licensing our work effort to you, we are enabling you, so please don’t hinder us.

-So whilst the license may permit you to sell our work, if we don’t get paid we don’t provide support or any kind of assistance.
+So whilst the license may permit you to sell our work, if we don’t get paid then we cannot provide support or any kind of assistance.

 - [08/09/2017] : Original